doyoungpark-TI/Tech-mining-with-multi-LLM-Applications-Prompts/README.md

 # Prompts for "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"

-This repository contains the prompts and experimental data used in the paper "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"
+This repository contains the prompts used in the paper "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"
 We aim to ensure reproducibility and facilitate further research by providing the exact prompts used in our experiments.

 ## Task Description